What is a Quit Claim Deed?

 Generally speaking, most title companies won’t work with a quit claim deed, because it offers no guarantees on behalf of the seller and opens the title insurance company up to the highest level of risk in the event of a title dispute.

-If a property owner want title insurance, it’s generally best to use a warranty deed.
+If a property owner wants title insurance, it’s generally best to use a warranty deed.
 Most legal advisors recommend only using quit claim deeds with grantors you know well and trust.

 Reviewed by Mark H. Zietlow, Innovative Law Group